 - It's All About Me: His raps are all Evil Gloating about his success.
 Tellingly, he always included the words "I", "my", and "me" in all his lines.

 - Knight of Cerebus: When he shows up, the mood quickly takes a nosedive.
 Most of his verse borders on disturbing, in stark contrast to the rest of the battle.

 - Large Ham: Truly chews up the scenery bragging about his success.

 - Leaning on the Fourth Wall: To add to the episode's already creepy ending, Disney not only mentions that he owns Henson and Lee's companies, but also the show.
-Maker Studios, the studio that produces the series, is owned by The Walt Disney Company.
+Maker Studios, the studio that produced the series until 2019, is owned by The Walt Disney Company.

 - Moment Killer: He interrupts a heartfelt conversation between Jim Henson and Stan Lee.

 - No Indoor Voice: For most of his verse, he's practically screaming his lines.